eimardsobrinoz/login-get-create-pet-app/README.md

 Required,
 Min lenth 8,
-It should contains uppercase and lowercase, it should not contains either firstname or lastname
+It should contains uppercase and lowercase,

 - Email
 Required validator,
-PAttern validator,
+PAttern validator

+- Username
-Asyncronous validation to check if the email is already registered
+Asyncronous validation to check if the username is already registered calling its corresponding endpoint.

+# CHECK PET LIST
+Here you can have a look at the pets depending on their status (available, pending, sold)

+# SEARCH PET BY ID
+Check if a specific pet exist and have a look at its photos, status, category, name, etc.

+# CREATE A PRE
+You will be able to create a pet and save it in the data base and check it in the pets page.
+Inputs: Category, name, status (available, pending, sold), photos, etc...

 # HANDLE ERROR
 When executing http call, when receiving 401 error code (Unauthorized) the user will be logged out automatically, thanks for error handler in httpinterceptor.